Vic Delmore: Aftermath

 Delmore's umpiring contract was not renewed for the 1960 season by the National League, despite a "deluge" of telegrams from fans who considered his termination unjust.
-Less than a year after the incident, Delmore died at age 44.
+Less than a year after the incident, Delmore died at age 44, reportedly from heart disease.
 He was buried in Mount Carmel Cemetery in his hometown.
 He was survived by his mother Catherine, and by his wife of six months, Sonja Bochmann, a former secretary who had worked at the National League offices.

 Alvin Dark, involved in the infamous play, recalled years later, "It was a mess and I really felt sorry for Vic Delmore. ...
 I don't remember everything about it but I do remember everyone laughed at Vic Delmore.
 That play ruined him, and he was a great fellow and a good umpire."